Flone-dnb/FWorldGenerator/README.md

 # Functions

 You can set the parameters of the generator in the Editor but you also can do this in the Blueprints (or C++ code) by calling functions from the "FWorldGenerator" category.
 Functions usually called like this: "Set(parameter name)".
 Functions that return bool will return true if your passed value was incorrect or out of valid range.
 See Parameters (above) to see their valid values range.

-# P.S.

-There are still a lot of things to implement, don't think that this is a final version and so I will try to find the time for it.